ogradyso/CPP_Quest/README.md

  Create storyline
   1) The story line will probably be a pretty lame mix of the Bleach Anime show with Final Fantasy-like epic boss battles and unwinnable missions.

+### Code improvements:
+1) Change while loops for player options to use Regex